BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 // Only a constructed class object is findable by instanceof: robots.forEach(r => {
-  // Both checks required, no upcasting: if (r instanceof BigRobot || r instanceof RobotClass)
+  // Both checks required, no upcasting for type inheritance: if (r instanceof BigRobot || r instanceof RobotClass)
     log("instanceof:", r.name, r.action())
 })